 Organizations that have current AmeriCorps State and National awards that will be in program Year 2 or Year 3 in FY 2023 are considered continuation applicants.
 Continuation applicants must submit an application in order to be eligible to receive funding for the FY 2023 program year.
 Continuation applicants must follow the requirements for continuation application content as outlined in the Application Instructions.

-Please see the Application Instructions found here for how to request Match Replacement funds and/or use of unexpended funds.
+Please see the Application Instructions found here for any guidance on unexpended funds.